neondatabase/website/content/docs/import/import-sample-data.md

 ### Wikipedia vector embeddings

 An OpenAI example dataset containing pre-computed vector embeddings for 25000 Wikipedia articles.
-It is intended for use with the `pgvector` Postgres extension, which you need install first to create a table with vector type columns.
-For a Jupyter Notebook that uses this dataset with Neon, `pgvector`, and OpenAI, refer to the following GitHub repository: [neon-vector-search-openai-notebooks](https://github.com/neondatabase/neon-vector-search-openai-notebooks)
+It is intended for use with the `pgvector` Postgres extension, which you must install first to create a table with `vector` type columns.
+For a Jupyter Notebook that uses this dataset with Neon, refer to the following GitHub repository: [neon-vector-search-openai-notebooks](https://github.com/neondatabase/neon-vector-search-openai-notebooks)

 1. Download the zip file (~700MB):